 That is usually fine for straightforward outlines.
 It becomes more of a limitation when your story depends on threads crossing, echoing, or converging in complicated ways.

 Dabble also lives behind a subscription.
 There is a trial, but there is no permanent free tier.
-If you want something you can keep using indefinitely on one project, that matters.
+If you want something you can keep using indefinitely on one active project, that matters.

 Scyn is narrower and deeper.